ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Learning JavaScript: Start with Vanilla or Dive into Frameworks? - <a href="https://medium.com/@louistrinh/learning-javascript-start-with-vanilla-or-dive-into-frameworks-a5b5294ed877?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Tried React 19’s Activity Component: Here’s What I Learned - <a href="https://javascript.plainenglish.io/tried-react-19s-activity-component-here-s-what-i-learned-5532797ee532?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Louis Trinh`**
+✍️ **posted by `Imran Farooq`**

-<blockquote>Vanilla JS is pure JavaScript, written without using any libraries or frameworks.
-Learning Vanilla JS first offers several benefits:
+<blockquote>When React 19.2 landed in October 2025, one addition immediately caught my attention: the Activity component.
+As someone who has built…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-React Hook Form ile Form Yönetimi: Temiz, Performanslı ve Zahmetsiz - <a href="https://hakanduyar.medium.com/react-hook-form-ile-form-y%C3%B6netimi-temiz-performansl%C4%B1-ve-zahmetsiz-fb912515689f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Offline-Ready Apps with SQLite in the Browser - <a href="https://medium.com/better-dev-nextjs-react/building-offline-ready-apps-with-sqlite-in-the-browser-0d4a7a19b8a3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hakan Duyar`**
+✍️ **posted by `Melvin Prince`**

-<blockquote>React Hook Form ile form yönetimini sadeleştir, performansı artır ve doğrulamaları kolayca kontrol et.
-Daha az kod, daha çok verim!
+<blockquote>Web applications are entering a new phase.
+The old assumption that every action must hit the network is fading fast.
+Tools like Notion…
-Continue reading on Medium »</blockquote>
+Continue reading on Better Dev — NextJs/React »</blockquote>

 <h3>3.
-Lazy Loading in React : We use but do we really understand it ? - <a href="https://medium.com/@gautampraveen351/lazy-loading-in-react-we-use-but-do-we-really-understand-it-5c7484df041d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React vs Next.js vs Svelte: Which One Wins in 2026? - <a href="https://medium.com/@hdcik/react-vs-next-js-vs-svelte-which-one-wins-in-2026-5709be23d833?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gautampraveen`**
+✍️ **posted by `Chami`**

-<blockquote>Lazy loading is a powerful concept in modern web development that helps improve the performance of your application.
-In this blog, I’ll…
+<blockquote>If you’re starting web development in 2026 and wondering which JavaScript framework or library to master, React, Next.js,
 Continue reading on Medium »</blockquote>

 <h3>4.
-This Week In React #257 : Navigation API, PPR, directives, micro-frontends, i18n, Storybook, Immer… - <a href="https://medium.com/@sebastienlorber/this-week-in-react-257-navigation-api-ppr-directives-micro-frontends-i18n-storybook-immer-0b18164f2b70?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Creating an Infinite Loop in React.
+Twice.
+Here’s how not to use useEffect. - <a href="https://karan51ngh.medium.com/9e76dfc2d26c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Seb @ ThisWeekInReact.com`**
+✍️ **posted by `Karan Singh Bagga`**

-<blockquote>Hi everyone, Seb and Armand here! 👋
+<blockquote>A deep dive into the subtle traps of React’s most powerful hook and why one infinite loop can feel very different from another.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Understanding React Fiber: The Engine Behind React’s Speed - <a href="https://javascript.plainenglish.io/understanding-react-fiber-the-engine-behind-reacts-speed-39c0ad651e72?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Virtual DOM and Beyond : Series Introduction - <a href="https://beyondthecode.medium.com/react-virtual-dom-and-beyond-series-introduction-3a97cb885c1c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prashant Dhakad`**
+✍️ **posted by `Ram Krishnan`**

-<blockquote>React has always been praised for its speed and flexibility, but what truly powers this performance magic under the hood is something…
+<blockquote>Understanding How React Thinks, Renders, and Evolves
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-React + MUI : Modern Kütüphanelerle Güçlü Arayüzler - <a href="https://medium.com/@melisakupeli/react-mui-modern-k%C3%BCt%C3%BCphanelerle-g%C3%BC%C3%A7l%C3%BC-aray%C3%BCzler-24c3a7ace8c6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React JS Classes in Borivali, Mumbai — Learn Modern Web Development at Just Academy - <a href="https://medium.com/@shwetachaturvedi012/react-js-classes-in-borivali-mumbai-learn-modern-web-development-at-just-academy-dc4d95dcdb51?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melisa Küpeli`**
+✍️ **posted by `Shweta chaturvedi`**

-<blockquote>React’in bileşen tabanlı yapısını, MUI’nin hazır tasarım sistemleriyle birleştirerek hızlı, tutarlı ve şık kullanıcı arayüzleri…
+<blockquote>In today’s fast-paced digital world, React JS has become one of the most essential tools for front-end web development.
+Whether you’re a…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Top 3 Platforms to Hire the Best React JS Assignment Helpers in 2026 - <a href="https://medium.com/@jamesadam1720/top-3-platforms-to-hire-the-best-react-js-assignment-helpers-in-2026-118c842f816d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React JS Training Institute in Borivali West: Learn to Build Modern Web Applications - <a href="https://medium.com/@shweta.trrev/react-js-training-institute-in-borivali-west-learn-to-build-modern-web-applications-18fba7802cf8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `James`**
+✍️ **posted by `Shweta Chaturvedi`**

-<blockquote>In 2026, the demand for React JS professionals continues to grow as universities integrate this dynamic JavaScript library into computer…
+<blockquote>In today’s fast-evolving digital landscape, front-end development has become one of the most sought-after skills.
+Among all the tools and…
 Continue reading on Medium »</blockquote>

+<h3>8.
+Master React JS at the Leading Training Institute in Borivali, Mumbai - <a href="https://medium.com/@shweta.trrev/master-react-js-at-the-leading-training-institute-in-borivali-mumbai-4ff2ce41f612?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Shweta Chaturvedi`**

+<blockquote>If you’re planning to become a skilled front-end developer, React JS is one of the most powerful technologies you can learn today.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Mastering React Query + TanStack Table: A Complete Guide to Building Real-World Data Tables - <a href="https://medium.com/@usmankhalidsagemode/mastering-react-query-tanstack-table-a-complete-guide-to-building-real-world-data-tables-e66d419fab4d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Offline-Ready Apps with SQLite in the Browser - <a href="https://medium.com/better-dev-nextjs-react/building-offline-ready-apps-with-sqlite-in-the-browser-0d4a7a19b8a3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Usman Khalid Sage Mode`**
+✍️ **posted by `Melvin Prince`**

-<blockquote>Building a sophisticated data table with real-time updates, optimistic UI patterns, and seamless server synchronization can be challenging…
+<blockquote>Web applications are entering a new phase.
+The old assumption that every action must hit the network is fading fast.
+Tools like Notion…
-Continue reading on Medium »</blockquote>
+Continue reading on Better Dev — NextJs/React »</blockquote>

 <h3>2.
-Why I stopped building websites in WordPress and moved everything to Next.js - <a href="https://medium.com/@creelify/why-i-stopped-building-websites-in-wordpress-and-moved-everything-to-next-js-12953d7b303f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React vs Next.js vs Svelte: Which One Wins in 2026? - <a href="https://medium.com/@hdcik/react-vs-next-js-vs-svelte-which-one-wins-in-2026-5709be23d833?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kunwar Ahlawat`**
+✍️ **posted by `Chami`**

-<blockquote>My name is Kunwar Ahlawat, and I’m a full-stack developer.
+<blockquote>If you’re starting web development in 2026 and wondering which JavaScript framework or library to master, React, Next.js,
 Continue reading on Medium »</blockquote>

 <h3>3.
-React, Next.js, Node.js: How They Fit Together in a Real App - <a href="https://medium.com/@kgnio/react-next-js-node-js-how-they-fit-together-in-a-real-app-3db14124511a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build a Modern Contact Us Page with Next.js + Tailwind CSS (Component-Based + SEO-Ready) - <a href="https://medium.com/@minagolzaridalir/build-a-modern-contact-us-page-with-next-js-tailwind-css-component-based-seo-ready-c2323e837ef1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kgnio`**
+✍️ **posted by `Mina Golzari Dalir`**

-<blockquote>If you’ve been learning web development and keep hearing about React, Next.js, and Node.js — but still don’t fully get how they work…
+<blockquote>A well-structured contact page is a must-have for any website.
+In this tutorial we’ll:
 Continue reading on Medium »</blockquote>

 <h3>4.
-On-Device AI in the Browser with WebGPU and Next.js - <a href="https://medium.com/better-dev-nextjs-react/on-device-ai-in-the-browser-with-webgpu-and-next-js-7bef0b9d1a49?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 Zero‑Cost Tools to Launch a Side Project in a Weekend - <a href="https://medium.com/@yashbatra11111/7-zero-cost-tools-to-launch-a-side-project-in-a-weekend-9b71c24821c0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**
+✍️ **posted by `Yash Batra`**

-<blockquote>AI in the browser is no longer a buzzword.
-It is happening.
-And it is fast.
-Thanks to WebGPU and a new breed of runtimes like…
+<blockquote>How to go from “hmm, maybe…” to a public link by Sunday night — without spending a rupee or a dollar.
-Continue reading on Better Dev — NextJs/React »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Parsing JSON Safely in Next.js: How to Avoid Crashes and Debug Like a Pro - <a href="https://meetpan1048.medium.com/parsing-json-safely-in-next-js-how-to-avoid-crashes-and-debug-like-a-pro-5b824ba4bd7a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How We Solved Vercel API Rate Limits and Cut Deployment Time by 50% - <a href="https://medium.com/@mariaHelllo/how-we-solved-vercel-api-rate-limits-and-cut-deployment-time-by-50-134bb46c6301?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Meet`**
+✍️ **posted by `Maria Kim`**

-<blockquote>Let me tell you a little story: I was building a Next.js app and feeling proud of my shiny new API integration… until I clicked “Refresh”…
+<blockquote>A deep dive into the `— archive=tgz` flag and when to use it
 Continue reading on Medium »</blockquote>

-<h3>6. next-env-safe — Type-Safe Environment Management for Next.js (with Zero Leaks) - <a href="https://medium.com/@abdiev003/next-env-safe-type-safe-environment-management-for-next-js-with-zero-leaks-5217449306e9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+How We Improved Core Web Vitals by Eliminating Unnecessary Redirects in Next.js i18n - <a href="https://medium.com/@mariaHelllo/how-we-improved-core-web-vitals-by-eliminating-unnecessary-redirects-in-next-js-i18n-d1308da184f1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ali Abdiyev`**
+✍️ **posted by `Maria Kim`**

-<blockquote>Managing environment variables in Next.js is surprisingly tricky.
+<blockquote>A practical guide to optimizing Next.js navigation with next-intl
 Continue reading on Medium »</blockquote>

 <h3>7.
-Next.js 15 Server Actions Tutorial — Build Full Stack Apps - <a href="https://medium.com/@cloudfullstack/next-js-15-server-actions-tutorial-build-full-stack-apps-1f1329edc9f2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React vs Next.js: Which One Should You Learn First? - <a href="https://javascript.plainenglish.io/react-vs-next-js-which-one-should-you-learn-first-1476aeaf0199?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cloud Full Stack`**
+✍️ **posted by `Joseph Jossy`**

-<blockquote>In the past, building a full-stack app meant managing two different codebases — one for the frontend and one for the backend.
-But with…
+<blockquote>The modern JavaScript ecosystem is vibrant, but for newcomers, the choice between React and Next.js
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>